-a.
-The defendant believes that the force used is necessary for the purpose of enforcing the lawful rules or procedures of the institution; and b.
-The nature or degree of force used is not forbidden by any statute governing the administration of the institution; and c.
-If deadly force is used, its use is otherwise justifiable under this Criminal Code; or a.
-The defendant believes that the force used is necessary to prevent interference with the operation of the vessel or aircraft or obstruction of the execution of a lawful order; and b.
-If deadly force is used, its use is otherwise justifiable under this Criminal Code; or a.
-The defendant believes that the force used is necessary for such purpose; and b.
+- a.
+The defendant believes that the force used is necessary for the purpose of enforcing the lawful rules or procedures of the institution; and - b.
+The nature or degree of force used is not forbidden by any statute governing the administration of the institution; and - c.
+If deadly force is used, its use is otherwise justifiable under this Criminal Code; or - (6) The defendant is a person responsible for the safety of a vessel or an aircraft or a person acting at the responsible person's direction, and: - a.
+The defendant believes that the force used is necessary to prevent interference with the operation of the vessel or aircraft or obstruction of the execution of a lawful order; and - b.
+If deadly force is used, its use is otherwise justifiable under this Criminal Code; or - (7) The defendant is a person who is authorized or required by law to maintain order or decorum in a vehicle, train or other carrier or in a place where others are assembled, and: - a.
+The defendant believes that the force used is necessary for such purpose; and - b.
 The force used is not designed to cause or known to create a substantial risk of causing death, physical injury or extreme mental distress.